psharma78/git-first-task/README.md

 git push origin targetBranch

 # git pull is an alternative to merge (except you must first push
 # new code remotely to do this).
-Unlike merge, pull cannot pull locally,
+Unlike MERGE, PULL cannot pull locally,
 # has to be pulling from remote.
 git pull sourceBranch(remote)